jser/realtime.jser.info/_posts/2014-02-21-why-use-strict-in-javascript-can-save-you-hours.md

 ---
-title: 'Why "use strict" in JavaScript can save you hours'
+title: Why "use strict" in JavaScript can save you hours
 author: azu
 layout: post
 itemUrl: 'http://webdesignporto.com/why-use-strict-in-javascript-can-save-you-hours/'